 Counteract these clichés by walking down the aisle to a song you both love.
 A song describing your new life together, representing the special moments or themes in your relationship.

 But what if your ideal song is by Metallica?
-And what if your future spouse refuses to play anything that does not sound "pretty" or "classical" during the ceremony?
+And what if your future spouse refuses to play anything that doesn't sound "pretty" or "classical" during the ceremony?

 The good news is that talented music groups exist who take rock music and other harder sounds and soften them into elegant, lighter, discreet renditions.